 Mushrooms are produced under indoor controlled growth parameters.
 Mechanization is used by more sophisticated growers.
-There is a tendency for North American growers to use faster growing strains, especially the new growers, to gain confidence.
-Shiitake mush-rooms produced by growers here are sold fresh.
-The markets of specialty gourmet mush-rooms in North America are fairly new with, perhaps, some less sophisticated customers.
+There is a tendency for North American growers, especially the new growers, to use faster growing strains to gain confidence.
+Shiitake mushrooms produced by growers here are sold fresh.
+The markets of specialty gourmet mushrooms in North America are fairly new with, perhaps, some less sophisticated customers.